Ashu-hub/All-About-Java/JavaMemoryManagement.md

 	Java VisualVM supports local and remote profiling as well.
 	It is present in jdk/bin folder.
 	It allow us to view details information of our java application while they are executing.

+**Q) What are the two modes in JProfiler for CPU Profiling?**
+	sampling and instrumentation.

 ###	How to detect/debug deadlock?
 	using jvisuwalVM. open Your process id and click on Thread Tab.
 It will show you with clear meassage about where the deadlock is.